LZMallina/littlelemon_frontend_fullstack/README.md

 $ npx json-server -p 3500 -w data/db.json

 * No access to API outside of localhost, therefore, hosted API on github instead.
 Since github API is raw data, I can only perform fetch not POST or any other http functions.

+# Week 4
+* Redo app for mobile friendly with react-bootstrap and bootstrap.